SamiUlHaq27/Scraping-sms-web/README.md

 # Scraping-sms-web

-Selenium web scraping from temporary-phone-number.com with Django.
+Selenium web scraping from temporary-phone-number.com with Django website for presenting data.